Yin4TheWin/personal-website/posts/published/on-everything.md

 ## Proofs, Experiments, Same Difference

-Mathemticians are like normal people - they love being right - except they'll prove they're right using the indivisible, unshakeable truths of the universe 😭.
+Mathematicians are like normal people - they love being right - except they'll prove they're right using the indivisible, unshakeable truths of the universe 😭.
 Let's learn how to do some of that here, using the terminology we just picked up.
 We'll go over two types of proofs: subset proofs and equality proofs.

 ### Subset Proofs - Ditto! ![Ditto Icon (Pokemon)](https://www.serebii.net/pokedex-dp/icon/132.gif)
 How can we prove that a Universe *A* is a subset of Universe *B*?
 Sure, we can look at **every single element** in A and check if it exists in B, but what if A has 1 billion elements?
 We don't want to be stuck here for 32 years!
 Thankfully, our Pokémon friend Ditto can help us out.